Berries, Pins, & Copper Tees

 Back to strawberry-picking.
 I suspect my sisters and I spent more and more time in Simcoe either at my aunt and uncle’s home or at my Grandmother’s farm some 7 miles west of the town owing to my mother’s illness in the mid-1950s and her eventual death in 1957 (see, my very first blog, in 2018, At Stake re my mom).
 Thus, some late Spring or early Summer in that time period, my Uncle decided it would be a good idea for Richard and I to earn money and launched us into strawberry picking…

-At first, bent over or sitting in the straw strewn between the interminable rows of berry plants and their interlaced runners, it seemed I had landed in snack-heaven and I know I ate so many, many berries kneeling in those patches.
+At first, bent over or sitting in the straw strewn between the interminable rows of berry plants and their interlaced runners, it seemed I had landed in snack-heaven and I know I ate so many, many berries kneeling or sitting in those patches.
 We were paid by the box though I cannot remember the going rate.
-At first, it was a challenge; eat only the shiniest, plumpest berries, save the rest in the box until 4 boxes were rounded-full in the carrier (see the handled-carrier cradled by the boy above) to be taken to and tallied by the farmer.
+At first, it was a challenge; eat only the shiniest, plumpest berries, save the rest in the box until 4 boxes were rounded-full in the carrier (see the wooden-handled-carrier cradled by the boy above) to be taken to and tallied by the farmer.
 Presumably, payment came at the end of the day.
 However, as the heat of the day increased, it seemed like the boxes took longer and longer to fill.
 Boredom set in quickly for me and the task became monotonous.
-And then I saw someone putting a box-bottom row of berries in their container, then rounding in a small mound of straw in the center of that row then placing berries around the straw to make it look like the box was full of just berries.
+After a few, what seemed like interminable days, I saw someone putting a box-bottom row of berries in their container, then rounding in a small mound of straw in the center of that row then placing berries around the straw to make it look like the box was full of just berries.
 I thought that was brilliant and an obvious way to beat the system, get paid, and who would ever know who did it!
 The fatal flow in the plan was the design of the quart boxes.
 With vertical air spaces on all four corners, it meant each box had to be shrewdly and ever so carefully packed with straw, the latter almost defiantly wanting to project its grainy tentacled-self into those spaces.
 I don’t know how long I was able to create my box-filling masquerade; however, I was all too quickly discovered and my transgressions reported to my father and my uncle.
-And I don’t recall the exact conversations and chastising that must have eventuated when we were extracted permanently – and thankfully – from that job but I rather suspect it might have been one of the many times I heard my uncle’s retort, “if a job’s not worth doing well…” The immediate lesson to my boyhood mind at the time was this was not a job worth doing at all, never mind doing well.
-Strawberry Fields Forever, chanted the Beatles in 1967 and then as I do now, every time I hear that tune, my boy-body remembers just how forever it seemed to be in strawberry-picking fields.
-Years later, whenever I took my sons berry-picking, harvesting just enough for eating purposes at home, my mind flashed back to my very un-halcyonic childhood days of straw-deceit.

 Happily, I think, my criminal-like strawberry adventures did not transfer into other jobs.
 While living in Exeter, Ontario in the late 1950s (amusingly, renting a house in Simcoe Street), one of my boyhood friends, Billy Farquhar’s father owned a bowling alley, Exeter Lanes, if memory serves.
 This current image of the facility does seem like the front of the lanes, very much as I remember it in terms of its size, the counter-areas etc…